manuelklein85/Project_1-King_County_House_Prices/README.md

 # Project 1: King County House Prices
-This is the first project created during the Data Science Bootcamp by neuefische Gmbh, Hamburg, Germany<br><br>
+This is the first project created during the Data Science Bootcamp of neuefische Gmbh, Hamburg, Germany<br><br>

 <b>This repository contains:</b>
 - The dataset for the project